 Justice Ginsburg was instrumental in the fight for gender equality and civil rights.
 She utilized her position as justice of Brooklyn’s Supreme Court to legally promote women’s right to vote over the years despite opposition and amidst controversies.
 This amazon, among other women in history adamantly stood her ground till the end, after 27 years of service as a justice of the Supreme Court.
 In honor of her labor, we should ride on this liberty and determine the next phase of the country’s future.

 Other women we should honor as well are Ida B. Wells, Frances Ellen Watkins Harper, Daisy Elizabeth Adams Lampkin, Josephine St. Pierre Ruffin, and many others of our ancestors who marched and even died for this cause.

 The next time you decide to head to the salon, take a nap or do anything but exercise your rights to vote, remember the fact that the women’s suffrage movement was a decades-long fight to win the right to vote for women in the United States.
 A fight that took activists and reformers nearly 100 years to win.
 That’s right, 100 years!

 The fight was won on the backs of women who fought tooth and nail in a patriarchal society so you could take that walk and place your vote to have your voice heard.
 And while there are still many signs of a one-sided patriarchal dominance in the political arena, both male and female feminists have continued to push for more inclusion and representation for women.
 The good news is that women have been an integral part of voting since the ’80s, with a higher number than men, which is powerful.

 In what appears to be the most important election of our lifetime to date, this November 3rd is like no other.
-So, if you had missed your chance to vote early or mail in your vote, don’t missed the final chance to make your vote count.
+So, if you had missed your chance to vote early or mail in your vote, don’t miss the final chance to make your vote count.
 Head to the polls, stay in line, and just do it!